Close Icon

 Head to our blog Navigating the New Holiday Let Rules in Wales for more specific information.

-How Does My Holiday Home Qualify as an FHL?
+How Did Holiday Homes Qualify as an FHL?

 • Commercially Let: The property must be let with the intention of making a profit.